flutter-lord/flutter-lord/README.md

 - 👋 Hi, I’m @flutter-lord.
-- 👀 I’m interested in modern  and Ai programming language.
+- 👀 I’m interested in modern  and Ai programming language which include mobile app.
-- 🌱 I’m currently learning dart,flutter and python.
+- 🌱 I’m currently learning dart, flutter  and python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...richardolojede2@gmail.com.
+- mobile phone Number : +234 (0) 7011390300
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...